 NMRN has worked with the research agency BRDC over a number of years to develop insight into its audiences and holds audience segmentation models for each of its sites.
 These can be made available upon request.
-A new Audience Development project kicked off in March 2023 and will completed in summer 2023, the results will be made available for appointed vendors.

 In 2020 as part of a wider business case in response to the Coronavirus Pandemic, NMRN created a Market Analysis for all of its sites, which provided an overview of NMRN audiences at its sites, an extract of this is detailed below.
 MRT has also collected data on its audiences which is also outlined below.